BOARD POLICY - 5145.8

 Any employee who has knowledge of discrimination, harassment, intimidation or bullying shall inform the site administrator of the concern as soon as possible.
 The site administrator shall investigate accordingly.

-Students may submit to a teacher or administrator a verbal or written complaint of conduct they consider to be bullying.
-Formal complaints of bullying shall be made pursuant to the District's General Complaint or Uniform Complaint procedures specified in BP 5145.7.
+Parents or students may submit to a teacher or administrator a verbal or written complaint of conduct they consider to be bullying.
+A school site administrator shall investigate and provide an informal written response to the parents or student within 10 school days and shall notify the parent of the option to file a formal complaint of bullying pursuant to the District’s General Complaint or Uniform Complaint procedures, as applicable.

 When a student is reported to be engaging in bullying off campus, the Superintendent or designee shall investigate and document the activity and shall identify specific facts or circumstances that explain the impact or potential impact on school activity, school attendance, or the targeted student's educational performance.